-Many people wonder how RPA differs from Conversational AI and NLP.
+Many people wonder how Robotic Process Automation (RPA) differs from Conversational AI and Natural Language Processing (NLP).
 The short answer is that Conversational AI and NLP use a combination of rules and probability, whereas RPA uses structured inputs and defined logic.

 RPA uses structured inputs and defined logic

-RPA (Robotic Process Automation) is a generic term to describe any type of process automation where a piece of software mimics the repetitive actions of a human user.
-It’s most commonly used to mimic the clicks of a human user to perform actions such as data entry on a user interface, complete forms, trigger actions on a screen, upload files to an ERP system and more.
-RPA is preprogrammed, meaning there is no inherent ability in these systems to learn from their actions or environment.
+RPA is a generic term to describe any type of process automation where a piece of software mimics the repetitive actions of a human user.
+It’s most commonly used to mimic the clicks of a human user to perform actions such as data entry on a user interface, complete forms, trigger actions on a screen, upload files to an Enterprise Resource Planning (ERP) system and more.
+RPA is preprogrammed, meaning these systems have no inherent ability to learn from their actions or environment.

-Expense processing is a great candidate for RPA.
+An example of a great candidate for RPA is expense processing.
 Though mostly handled by one department, each expense report is processed with multiple steps.
-It might start with retrieving an attachment from an email or information from an app, categorizing the expenses, routing the invoice to the right person for approval, then uploading to a finance system for payout.
-All of these aspects can be handled by robotic process automation software.
+A typical expensing process is as follows: retrieving an attachment from an email or information from an app, categorizing the expenses, routing the invoice to the right person for approval, and finally, uploading the information to a finance system for payout.
+All of these steps can be handled by RBA software.

 Conversational AI and NLP uses a combination of rules and probability

-Artificial Intelligence is primarily software that has the ability to learn from the data it processes.
-Machine Learning is a key component of modern AI systems that give AI entities the ability to extract and learn patterns from data.
-Based on the type, the Machine Learning algorithm could learn from experience in controlled environments where rules are well defined (e.g. playing chess), learn from explicitly defined labels that are usually set by a human (e.g. NLP, fraud detection) or simply identify and delineate patterns (e.g. finding similarity in data).
+Artificial intelligence is primarily software that has the ability to learn from the data it processes.
+Machine learning is a key component of modern AI systems, giving AI entities the ability to extract and learn patterns from data.
+Based on the type, the machine learning algorithm could learn from experience in controlled environments where rules are well defined, for example, playing chess, learn from explicitly defined labels that are usually set by a human, such as fraud detection, or simply identify and delineate patterns, for example finding similarities in data.

-NLP, or Natural Language Processing, is a sub-field of Machine Learning that deals with performing language related tasks such as translation, comprehension, summarization or understanding pieces of text.
+Natural language processing is a sub-field of machine learning that deals with performing language-related tasks such as translation, comprehension, summarization or understanding pieces of text.
 A wide field in itself, the most commonly deployed language models perform understanding tasks and are used primarily in chatbots.

-NLU (Natural Language Understanding), takes a piece of text (typically a sentence) and maps it to an “intent”, which is a summary of what that sentence or phrase means.
-For example, “I need to pay my bill” may be summarized to “pay bill” intent.
+Natural Language Understanding (NLU), takes a piece of text, typically a sentence, and maps it to an “intent”.
+An intent is a summary of what that sentence of phrase means.
+For example, “I need to pay my bill” may be summarized as “pay bill” intent.

-The combination of RPA and natural language processing (NLP) allows an enterprise to expand the variety and complexity of the transactional journeys they expose their customers to through conversational channels.
+The combination of RPA and NLP allows an enterprise to expand the variety and complexity of the transactional journeys they expose their customers to through conversational channels.